 Zenith and Azimuth

 The measurements of zenith and azimuth are closely related to the measurement of solar altitude.
 The solar zenith angle of the sun is relative to the zenith, or directly overhead.
-This is the complement to solar altitude.
+This is the complement of solar altitude.
 Hence, if the solar altitude is 46 degrees, the solar zenith angle will be 44 degrees.
 Azimuth, on the other hand, measures the sun's angle relative to north, in the eastward direction.
 If the sun is due north in the sky, the azimuth will be zero.
 If the sun is due east in the sky, the azimuth angle will be 90 degrees.
 Solar altitude, zenith and azimuth all change throughout the day and year.